snoyberg/snoyman.com/content/reveal/what-makes-haskell-unique-2020.md

 Highest: 55
 First result was by: Charlie</pre>

-Non-local changes broke our guessed result
+Non-local changes broke our predicted result
 </div>

 <aside class="notes">Our assumptions changed because of mutation</aside>